Expat & English Speaking Jobs in The Netherlands

 So you have your heart set on moving to the Netherlands.
 Maybe you fell in love with the picturesque canals of Amsterdam, maybe the forward-looking skyline of Rotterdam caught your eye, or maybe you fell in love with a tall, blonde Dutch person.

-Either way, you’ll need to get a job to stay here.
-While the Netherlands isn’t among the most expensive European countries to live in, rent in this densely packed little country can be steep, particularly in Amsterdam.
+Either way, you’ll probably need (or want) to get a job to stay here.
+The Netherlands is among the most expensive European countries to live in, so rent in this densely packed little country can be steep, particularly in Amsterdam.
 If your dutch is niet zo best, it would be worth looking at expat or English speaking job sites in The Netherlands.

 It’s worth looking for work before coming here, and scouring the internet is often the first step.
 The following sites can make your search a little easier.

 Regular Job Sites

 Iamsterdam, the website of the city council, features a fairly basic job listings section and lacks the extra features that make some other sites stand out.
 Likewise, sites like Monster Board, Indeed, Stepstone, and Glassdoor all provide no-fuss job listings, and will probably be familiar to anyone who’s ever looked for work online in the last decade.
 Still though, for the sheer volume of jobs offered, trawling through these boards is an ideal starting point.

 Centre for Work and Income

 The Dutch government operates its own job site, found at werk.nl.
 A relatively straightforward site, it is however aimed at Dutch citizens.
 Listings are in Dutch, and users can log in with their DigiD, only available to people already living in the Netherlands and registered with their local authority.

 Jobs in Amsterdam